 Travel can enrich the soul and broaden horizons, opening our hearts and minds to new possibilities.
-In today’s busy world, however, it can be somewhat overwhelming for those of us who are empaths or sensitive as we sense and feel everything around us, within ourselves.
+In today’s busy world, however, it can be overwhelming for those of us who are empaths or sensitives.
+Especially since we seem to sense and feel everything around us, and experience overwhelm easily.
 If your senses are on over-drive and your awareness is heightened, busy cities, chaotic airports and so much new stuff can send a highly sensitive person into meltdown.

 Owning your sensitivity – embracing who you are

 The first key to embracing empath travel is acknowledging to ourselves that we are sensitive – not fighting it.

 It’s not about making our sensitivity go away.

 It’s not about trying to be like other people.